 This class uses an active learning model.
-Lectures are short and complementary to class activities.
-The focus is on peer discussion groups.
+Lectures are short and the focus is on peer discussion groups.
 Students learn far more in active learning courses when compared to regular lecture classes, but it also can be a strange experience for students who are used to lectures.
 Students have typically enjoyed this course because the course project involves asking a question that you find personally interesting, but it may be less familiar at first.